Friday 5 February 2016

 ‘OR’ Boolean Operator

-This widens the search query, returning all of the specified search string values that can be found within the index.
+This will broaden your search query, returning all of the specified search string values that can be found within the index.

 I want to understand how many total customers we are bringing in at our top two UK performing hotels per month – Manchester and London.